CodeWithEmad/codewithemad/README.md

 ### Hey 👋

-I'm Emad, a senior software engineer at [edSPIRIT](https://edspirit.com), where I'm dedicated to making education more accessible for everyone.
-I'm also a core contributor to the [Open edX Project](https://github.com/openedx), collaborating with a global community to enhance learning experiences.
+I'm Emad, a senior software engineer at [troweb](https://troweb.com), Working on AI solutions for businesses.
+I'm also a core contributor to the [Open edX](https://github.com/openedx) Project, collaborating with a global community to enhance learning experiences.

 You can explore my work through: